antistereotip/ghost/README.md

 - Functions for TCP/IP logic
 - Functions for API logic
 - Functions for including API
+- Functions to Reversible computing
+- Functions to CMOS
+- Fuctions to Integral Circuit

 ## Representation of binary.
 | Syntax               |   Description     |                       Details                         |